munificent/game-programming-patterns/book/prototype.markdown

 ^code clone-ghost

-Once all our monsters support that, we no longer need generator classes for each kind of monster.
-Instead, we define a single generator class:
+Once all our monsters support that, we no longer need a generator class for each monster class.
+Instead, we define a single one:

 ^code generator-clone

-It internally holds a monster, a hidden one whose sole purpose is to be used by the generator as a template to stamp out more monsters like itself, sort of like a queen bee who never leaves the hive.
+It internally holds a monster, a hidden one whose sole purpose is to be used by the generator as a template to stamp out more monsters like it, sort of like a queen bee who never leaves the hive.

 <img src="images/prototype-generator.png" />

-To create a ghost generator, we just create a prototypical ghost instance, and then create a generator using that prototype:
+To create a ghost generator, we just create a prototypical ghost instance, and then create a generator holding that prototype:

 ^code generate-ghost-clone

 One neat part about this pattern is that it doesn't just clone the *class* of the prototype, it clones its *state* too.
-This means we could make a generator of fast ghosts, or weak ones, or slow ones, just by creating an appropriate prototype ghost.
+This means we could make a generator for fast ghosts, or weak ones, or slow ones, just by creating an appropriate prototype ghost.

 I find something both elegant and yet surprising about this pattern.
-I can't imagine coming up with it myself, but it's such a simple and expressive concept.
+I can't imagine coming up with it myself, but it's such a simple and natural concept.

 ### How well does it work?

 Well, we don't have to create a separate generator class for each monster, so that's good.
 But we *do* have to implement `clone()` in each monster class.
-That's almost as much code as the separate classes.
+That's just about as much code as the generators.

 There are also some nasty semantic ratholes when you sit down to try to write a correct `clone()`.
 Does it do a deep clone or shallow one?
-(I.e. when a field is itself a reference to an object, do we clone that object, or just the reference?)
+(I.e. when a field is a reference to an object, do we clone that object too, or just the reference?)
 How does it interact with ownership?

 Also, not only does it not look like it's saving us much code in this contrived problem, there's the fact that it's a *contrived problem*.
 We had to take as a given that we have separate classes for each monster.
 These days, that's definitely *not* the way most game engines roll.